showell/elm-fasttrack/README.txt

 TODO:
     get-out pile (and cover)
         build credits
-        also make clicks more rigorous

     jack swap/kill:
         at least fix comment

-    clean up get_full_height in Polygon

     fix before-turn-card experience:
         show pieces that can be moved